 - conduct a feasibility study or collect pilot data

 - research doctoral degree (PhD or equivalent)

-- full-time tenure or non-tenure track faculty appointment in a CSD department in an academic institution in the United States (postdoctoral fellows are not eligible)
+- full-time tenure or non-tenure track faculty appointment in a CSD department in an academic institution in the United States at the time of disbursement

 - primary responsibilities include teaching and conducting research